gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 ### Asynchronous broker operations

-By default service broker operations like provision and deprovision are synchronous, i.e. HTTP response is returned when the operation is complete.
+By default, service broker operations like provisioning and deprovisioning are synchronous, i.e. HTTP response is returned when the operation is complete.
-To allow for long running operations, some platforms like Cloud Foundry support also asynchronous operations.
+So that long-running operations are also supported, some platforms, like Cloud Foundry, support also asynchronous operations.
-See [Synchronous and Asynchronous Operations](https://github.com/openservicebrokerapi/servicebroker/blob/v2.13/spec.md#synchronous-and-asynchronous-operations) in Open Service Broker API.
+See [Synchronous and Asynchronous Operations](https://github.com/openservicebrokerapi/servicebroker/blob/v2.13/spec.md#synchronous-and-asynchronous-operations) in the Open Service Broker API specifications.

 **Note:** currently the XS advanced runtime does not support asynchronous operations.

-To perform an asynchronous operation you should implement several [hooks](#hooks).
+To perform an asynchronous operation you implement several [hooks](#hooks).
-First you should check if the platform supports asynchronous operations.
+First, check if your platform supports asynchronous operations.
-If this is the case, you can start the operation in the background and return `async: true` in the `reply`:
+If it does, start the operation in the background and return `async: true` in the `reply`:
 ```js
 function onProvision(params, callback) {
   if (params.accepts_incomplete !== 'true') {